 Tips for Online Publications

 The good thing about online gift guides is that they're not restricted by page limits or only products with mass appeal, as is the case with print magazines.
 There are plenty of oddly specific opportunities for your product – like Huffington Post’s gift guide for the matcha obsessed or Buzzfeed’s roundup of mint green must-haves.
 Plus, their editorial deadlines are a little more flexible.
-So, all around there are more opportunities for your brand.

 Online Publication Timeline

 Timelines for online publications vary slightly from print magazines.
 The deadlines are usually a little later, but are still important to stick to.
 Here’s a timeline to reference:

 - When you should first email editors – End of August/beginning of September

 - When you should follow up with editors – End of September/beginning of October